berylkor/Web_tech_practice/README.md

 # Web_tech-_practice
-This is a reporistory for my  web tech online course practice
+This is a repository for my  web tech online course practice